SpectralJager/SpectrumBlog/content/posts/programming/introduction-in-golang-concurrency.md

 Several problems may arise in concurrency like:

 * Shared resource can be accessed by several threads concurrently.
 So the sequence of access to that resource is important.
 When a thread tries to read a shared variable, another thread may change the value of the shared variable.
 That may cause inconsistency.
-* Concurrency code is by standard difficult to get right.
+* Concurrency code is usually difficult to get right.
 Usually it takes a some time to get it working as it should be, and even then it's not uncommon for bugs to exists in code for years before they will have reviled.
 * Race conditions - when two or more operations must execute in the correct order, but that order not written or guarantied in the program.
 * Deadlock - one in which all concurrent processes are waiting on one another.